hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 He is piling up black rocks, stacking them in what seems an impossible balance.

 He is seated next to a lit furnace.
-The furnace has bores with the silhouette of the guardians.
 A greenish smoke comes out of it, with a familiar smell.
 Yes, it's the devil's grass.

 When they make eye contact the pile crumbles — product of the distraction.